sansin5982/Statistics-with-R/Correlation.md

 **3. Level of measurement:** Both variables should be continuous.

-**4. Realted pairs:** Each observation in the dataset should have a pair of values.
+**4. Related pairs:** Each observation in the dataset should have a pair of values.

-**5. No outliers:** here should be no extreme outliers in the dataset.
+**5. No outliers:** there should be no extreme outliers in the dataset.

 **6. Independence:** The observations should be independent of each other.
 This means that there should be no relationship between the observations that could influence the correlation coefficient.

 If these assumptions are not met, the results of the Pearson correlation may be biased or misleading.
-If the normality assumption is not met, you may need to transform the data or use a nonparametric correlation technique such as **Spearman’s rank correlation**.
-If the independence assumption is not met, you may need to use a different statistical technique or account for the non-independence using a mixed-effects model or other appropriate method.
+If the normality assumption is not met, we may need to transform the data or use a nonparametric correlation technique such as **Spearman’s rank correlation**.
+If the independence assumption is not met, you may need to use a different statistical technique or account for the non-independence using a mixed-effects model or other appropriate methods.

     # Check for normality
     ggplot(mydata, aes(x = age)) +